HalfElfAlistair/DandD_character_creator/README.md

 Provide an easy way to roll a new D&D character.

-Practice, improve and demonstrate what we can do with fundamental coding languages.
+Practice, improve and demonstrate what I can do with fundamental coding languages.
 In particular JQuery and SCSS.

 ## Technologies

 - HTML
 - JavaScript/JQuery
+- CSS/SCSS

 ## Launch